worldline/angular-training/docs/src/en/components.md

 - how to structure component dependencies,
 - and how to handle edge cases where the framework won't automatically detect changes.

+:::tip Exercise: Spotting change detection cycles
-You can discover more about change detection cycles and when they run in a zoneless environment with the following exemple application:
+You can discover more about change detection cycles and when they run in a zoneless environment with the following example application:

-<iframe height='900' width='100%' src="https://stackblitz.com/github.com/Ocunidee/atpw-zoneless/tree/master?ctl=1&embed=1&file=src/app/signal-counter/signal-counter.component.ts&hideNavigation=1&view=preview&title=Zoneless change detection"></iframe>
+<iframe height='500' width='100%' src="https://stackblitz.com/edit/angular-zoneless-change-detection?ctl=1&embed=1&file=src/app/app.component.ts&hideExplorer=1&hideNavigation=1&title=Zoneless%20change%20detection"></iframe>

 You will find an [article](https://angular.love/the-latest-in-angular-change-detection-zoneless-signals) explaining in depth how change detection works in Angular at the bottom of this chapter.